 Figure 1 details the basic components in a typical IC-based step-down converter.
 The control IC integrates two synchronous,

 Inductor Power Losses

 Resistive LossPower loss in an inductor is described by two basic phenomena: winding loss and core loss.
 Winding loss is due to the DC resistance (DCR) of the wire coil that makes the inductor, while core loss depends on the inductor's magnetic characteristics.

 DCR is defined by the following resistance equation:

 where ρ is the resistivity of the wire material, l is the wire length, and A is the wire cross-sectional area.

 DCR increases for longer wire length and decreases for larger wire thickness.
 This principle can be applied to standard inductors to determine what to expect for different inductance values and case sizes.
 For a fixed inductance value, DCR tends to increase as inductor case size is reduced, since the cross-sectional area of the wire must decrease to fit the same number of turns.
 For a given inductor case size, DCR usually decreases for smaller inductances, since a smaller number of turns allows shorter, larger-gauge wire.

-Knowing the DCR and the average inductor current (dependent on the SMPS topology), the inductor resistive power loss (PL(DCR))
+Knowing the DCR and the average inductor current (dependent on the SMPS topology), the inductor resistive power loss

-is the average DC current flowing through the inductor.
+PL(DCR) = IL(AVG)² × DCRWhere IL(AVG) is the average DC current flowing through the inductor.
 For a step-down converter, the average inductor current is the DC output current.
 Although the magnitude of DCR directly affects inductor resistive power loss, this power loss is proportional to the square of inductor current, so it is essential to minimize DCR.